You may find that some homes show that they are contingent, while others show “pending.”

 When you make an offer on a home, you want your offer to stand out from the competition, especially in a seller’s market where sales receive multiple bids from buyers.

 Some contingencies are to be expected, as a financing contingency.
 However, stuffing extra contingencies into your offer make it less likely a seller will accept your offer over another offer without contingencies.

 Avoid Making Offers on Active-Contingent Properties

 It’s best to avoid making offers on properties that have an active contingency.
 Sticking with properties that are available and not pending is a good way to avoid frustration.

 Adding a personal letter detailing your individual situation is a good idea in some cases.
 People like selling their home to other people, explain your situation, let them know a little about your family.
 Details like this weigh in your favor when there are multiple offers.

 Speak to the Listing Agent

-Before making an offer you, or your realtor should speak to the agent repenting the sellers to check the status.
-If there is an active contingent the listing agent has inside information as to how likely the deal will go through.
+Before making an offer, you or your realtor should speak to the agent repenting the sellers to check the status.
+If there is an active contingent, the listing agent has inside information about how likely the deal will go through.

-While there is a difference between contingent vs pending homes, both mean they are currently under contract.
-An active contingent means there are a few contingencies that still need to be met in order for the agreement to be finalized.
+While there is a difference between contingent vs. pending homes, both mean they are currently under contract.
+An active contingent means a few contingencies still need to be met for the agreement to be finalized.

-It’s really best to avoid these types of listings and stick to properties that are available and not pending a sale.
+It’s really best to avoid these types of listings and stick to available properties without pending a sale.